microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-inboundflow.md

 ---
 title: "inboundFlow resource type"
-description: "Represents an abstract base type for all flows that bring data into the canonical store in the Azure Data Lake."
+description: "An abstract base type for all flows that bring data into the canonical store in the Azure Data Lake."
 author: "mlafleur"
 ms.localizationpriority: medium
 ms.prod: "industrydata"